StoutLogic/acf-builder-wiki/Conditions.md

 The above will show a text box if 'other' is selected from color, otherwise it will not be displayed in the admin.

 ## Complex Logic
 Fields can be made visible or hidden based on more complex logic.
-The same rules apply as they are in the [field group locations](location#complex-logic)
+The same rules apply as for [field group locations](location#complex-logic)
 ```php
 use StoutLogic\AcfBuilder\FieldsBuilder;